top of page

 Meals in São Tomé are slow, simple, and satisfying.
 Think grilled fish caught that morning, rice with coconut, fried breadfruit, papaya, mango, and passion fruit that tastes like it was invented yesterday.

-I ate octopus stew one night on a porch with locals who invited me in just because I looked hungry.
+I ate octopus stew on a porch with locals who invited me in simply because I looked hungry.
 I drank palm wine under a tree while listening to a man play guitar with three strings and infinite talent.

-The food isn’t about fancy plating.
-It’s about freshness, generosity, and never being in a hurry.
+The food isn’t about fancy plating—it’s about freshness, generosity, and taking your time.

 The People: Curious but Unbothered

 Connectivity is limited.
-Some hotels had Wi-Fi.
-Most didn’t.
-But instead of refreshing Instagram, I watched sunsets.
-I journaled.
-I walked.
-I talked to strangers.
-I stared at clouds.
+Some hotels had Wi-Fi, most didn’t.
+But instead of refreshing Instagram, I watched sunsets, journaled, walked, and talked to strangers.

-There’s something wild about not being constantly connected — and realizing that nothing fell apart while you were offline.
+There’s something wild about not being constantly connected—and realizing that nothing falls apart while you’re offline.

-- Bring cash — cards don’t work many places
+• Bring cash – cards don’t work in many places

 And maybe that’s exactly why it deserves your attention.